delhajm/projet-forum/README.md

 2. Navigate to http://localhost:8080 on your web browser to access the platform.

-3. Sign up or log in to start playing the games.
+3. Register or Log-in to talk!

 ## Description